Orktober – Muties Week – Da Green Pitz: Healing Rules for Mutie RaidersFiled under: Ere Be Stuff, House Rules

 Hundreds of years passed as the Muties whiled away the decades, still bathed in radiation from the sky and the contaminated water nearby.
 They bred to survive the ages but in the presence of the ooze, the children became even more deformed.
 But to kill them would damn the mission and their comrades.
 No matter how freakish or terrifying, they would endure this indignity and be made whole again for their efforts.
 When the quarantine lifted on the field base, they approached eagerly with information which was met with fear and gunfire.
 Hurt, angry and despondent, they stopped being the survivors of a horrific crash that day.
 They became the Muties who embraced the ooze which had never abandoned them, hurt them or let them down.
 Within it was the wisdom of Magod and with his help, they would return to the glory of their ancestors, to once more flit amongst the stars as gods are meant to.

-These rules and artwork are licensed under a Creative Commons Attribution-Non-Commercial-Share-Alike license.
+This document was written by Matt McPherson and contains artwork created by Clayton Tait.
+It’s licensed under a Creative Commons Attribution-Non-Commercial-Share-Alike license.